Comparing Type Systems for Deadlock Freedom: Discussion

-Our investigation has been motivated by the proliferation of type systems for ensuring safety and liveness properties of mobile, concurrent processes.
+\paragraph{Processes with Unbounded Behavior} Our investigation has been motivated by the proliferation of type systems for ensuring safety and liveness properties of mobile, concurrent processes.
 Different type systems enforce different such properties, which include various forms of (dead)lock-freedom, termination, and confluence.
 In this work, our criteria have been twofold.
 On the one hand, we have aimed at obtaining objective formal comparisons between well-established type systems, sticking to their original formulations as much as possible.
-On the other hand, we have concentrated on the intrinsic challenges of statically enforcing deadlock-freedom.
-We have focused on \emph{finite} processes---typed processes without constructs for expressing processes with infinite behavior, such as replication or recursion.
-This focus was useful to be consistent with these criteria; next we discuss some of the issues involved in going beyond finite processes.
+On the other hand, we have concentrated on the intrinsic challenges of statically enforcing deadlock freedom.
+We have focused on typed processes without constructs for expressing processes with unbounded behavior, such as replication or recursion.
+This focus was useful to be consistent with these criteria; next we discuss some of the issues involved in going beyond this class of finite processes.

 In the Curry-Howard correspondences for session types, sharing exponentials $!$ and $?$ at the level of propositions/types can be interpreted as input-guarded replication $!x\inp z.Q$ at the level of proofs/processes.
 In the classical setting considered here, a channel typed with $!A$ denotes a \emph{server} able to offer an arbitrary number of copies (including zero) of a process with behavior of type $A$ upon request (an input); dually, a channel typed with $?A$ denotes a \emph{request} to such a server (an output).
 This requires an additional cut rule for exponential (unrestricted) contexts (denoted $\Theta$) as well as typing rules for realizing the sharing semantics of $!A$ and $?A$.
 Other rules are adjusted to account for $\Theta$; for instance, the mix rule becomes: